aplauz-payments/request-signing/ruby/README.md

 ## Running

-This is a php console application which can be run with
+This is a ruby console application which can be run with

 ```
-$ ruby index.rb
+$ ruby main.rb
 ```

 There are no dependencies that need to be installed.